 “Pitch!” came the single word response from behind the crossword puzzle in the newspaper and cigarette fog.
 But my heart sank together with all my plans when the man in the corner shop said they did not sell the stuff!
 “What you want it for son?”
 I could not believe he told my Mum my plan!
 I never liked him after that.
 So, I never did get afloat in that wooden box.
 I believe that wooden box was my first adventure afloat, even though it never kissed a wave.
 So, while I was inhaling paint fumes amid piles of wood shavings underground, in my Dads cellar workshop next to that unfinished boat, dreams were born.

-It was not until 1972, when Dad eventually surfaced into the solvent sea; that place we all hope to steer our course to our preferred destination, he had obtained a bank loan for a boat.
-He delighted in telling me he had purchased `Jeannie`, she was a traditional wooden boat.
-Just 22 feet long with a lifting keel enabling her to sail on the morning dew.
+It was not until 1972, when Dad eventually surfaced into the solvent sea, when he obtained a bank loan for a boat.
+Dad delighted in telling me he had purchased `Jeannie`, a traditional wooden boat, Just 22 feet long with a lifting keel enabling her to sail on the morning dew.
 She had been designed to sail up the many shallow creeks on the East Coast of England.
 It was an early start; the weather forecast very promising and just before the sun popped up we motored her out of Ramsgate Harbour.
 In those days, crossing the English Channel, we rarely wore life jackets; Considering Dad had abandoned ship once at the beginning of the war only crawling back aboard to help save it from sinking, you would think he would know better!
 The day had been Friday the 13th!
 Five years later he was to mark this date in the diary; it is clearly marked with a circle; not surprising really!

 On those early crossings, we did not carry a radio!
 Navigation was by dead reckoning, something we were both pretty good at and rarely missed our mark.
 GPS was not yet available but Dads home-made radio direction finder made us feel safe; In the event of a sea fog we were confident of finding harbour.
 The boat was in good order and both of us having the experience of larger shipping, were mindful of the dangers posed crossing the shipping lanes.
 A radar reflector and good lookout was kept and as we passed the North Goodwin light ship, we stopped the engine and set our sails.